jnadal14/Movie-Review-Corpus-Annotation/data/README.md

 # COLX_523_Group-Repository_David-Daoming-Jacob-Nicole
-Data folder for the project
+The retrieved_docs folder contains 1000 letterbox reviews for the movie Oppenheimer, each stored as a separate document.